Understanding the basic philosophy of Web Content Accessibility Guidelines (WCAG) accessibility standards.

 Let’s discuss these pillars one by one.

-- Perceivable.
 This means that all information and functionality cannot be invisible or inaccessible to all of an individual’s senses.
-Thus far we have no way to smell or taste the internet, but until then users must be able to see or hear or feel the information being provided.
-This means that if content cannot be seen, it must be able to be heard or felt (for example, by using a connected Braille display); if it cannot be heard, it must be able to be seen or felt.
+Thus far we have no way to smell or taste the internet.
+But until we do, users must be able to see or hear or feel the information being provided.
+This means that if content cannot be seen, it must be able to be heard or felt (for example, by using a connected Braille display).
+If it cannot be heard, it must be able to be seen or felt.
 All content must be able to be perceived and read by users, regardless of how they access the information (mouse, keyboard, screen reader, etc.).
 There should be a non-text alternative for all text and text functions.
 Some examples of “perceivable” include alt text for images and captions on videos, color contrast practices such as red text not being used against a green background (no matter how festive it feels) as 8% of men have red/green color blindness.
 Content should be easy to see or hear or feel with a connected Braille display, and it should be easy to locate.

-- Robust.
 The content should be usable with a variety of technologies, assistive and otherwise, and remain usable as technology changes.
-Example: a video should work regardless of the browser or device on which you are trying to watch it.
+For example, a video should work regardless of the browser or device on which you are trying to watch it.
 Another example is that many websites simply do not function properly on a smartphone.
-Content is misplaced visually, fields cannot be accessed, or settings can only be reached via a right-click from a mouse (something that someone accessing the content on a smartphone or using a screen reader may not have or be able to use).
+Avoid content that is misplaced visually.
+Ensure fields can be accessed.
+Do not create settings that can only be reached via a right-click from a mouse.
+A mouse is a tool that someone accessing the content on a smartphone or using a screen reader may not be able to use.

-The goal of these web content accessibility guidelines is for your organization’s digital information to reach everyone, regardless of how they access that information.
+The goal of WCAG is for your organization’s digital information to reach everyone, regardless of how they access that information.
 This means you need to remain familiar with both accessibility standards and changing technology.
 With one in four adults found in the CDC’s latest report to have a disability, you can be sure that a large part of your target audience has a need for accessible content in order to do business with your organization.
-Accessibility should be an integral part of your organization and mold how your digital content is created and provided to your audience.
+Make accessibility an integral part of your organization.
+Allow it to mold how your digital content is created and provided to your audience.